dchdev6/js-review-project/README.md

-# JavaScript Review Project by Sean Joseph C. Arcana
+# JavaScript Review Project by Mr. Sean Joseph C. Arcana
 This project is a review of Javascript concepts, from beginner to advanced.